 You can tell it’s film noir — even the cabin cruiser has Venetian blinds.
-Ernest Hemingway’s favorite film adaptation of his work is this uncompromised story of a good man taking a criminal course on the high seas.
+Ernest Hemingway’s favorite film adaptation of his work is this uncompromised story of a good man charting a criminal course on the high seas.
 John Garfield is again ‘one man alone’ against the system, and the moral quicksand all but swallows up Patricia Neal, Phyllis Thaxter and Wallace Ford.

 The Breaking Point